-When you choose to work with a financial advisor, whether it’s an LPL advisor or another financial professional, you won’t exactly be baring your soul.
+When you choose to work with a financial professional, you won’t exactly be baring your soul.
 However, you will reveal a great deal about yourself.

 That’s why the decision to reveal one’s financial goals to someone — and to trust that person to help achieve them — isn’t something most people take lightly.
-It’s highly personal, making it all the more important for you to know what you expect from a financial advisor and have a high level of confidence that you’re working with the right one.
+It’s highly personal, making it all the more important for you to know what you expect from a financial professional and have a high level of confidence that you’re working with the right one.

-To help prepare you for conducting a search for a financial advisor best suited to your needs and expectations, go through the following steps:
+To help prepare you for conducting a search for a financial professional best suited to your needs and expectations, go through the following steps:

-1. Think about what you really want in an advisor.
-Compile a list to help you determine the “must-have’s” and “nice-to-have’s.”
+1. Think about what you really want in a financial professional.
+Compile a list to help you determine the must-haves and nice-to-haves.

-2. Once you’ve decided what you want in an advisor, compile a list of attributes that you’re seeking in both the advisor and the company with which the advisor is affiliated.
+2. Once you’ve decided what you want in a financial professional, compile a list of attributes that you’re seeking in both the professional and the company with which the professional is affiliated.
 Some to consider:

 Add in any other traits or factors that you feel strongly about.
 Rank them in order of how important they are to you.

-3. Determine your preference for the type of company an advisor is affiliated with or the type of business model the advisor employs.
+3. Determine your preference for the type of company a financial professional is affiliated with or the type of business model the financial professional employs.
 Some of the options include big name wirehouses, independent broker-dealers, banks, credit unions, registered investment advisors (RIAs), and hybrid RIAs (brokerage services in addition to independent RIA services).

-4. Create a profile of your “ideal” financial advisor.
+4. Create a profile of your ideal financial professional.
 For example:

-“My ideal advisor is a female that is close to my age that specializes in dealing with estate planning and families that have children with disabilities or special needs.
-I prefer my advisor to work for an independent broker-dealer within 10 miles of where I live.
-Trust, transparency, and convenience are the most important attributes I want in an advisor.”
+“My ideal financial professional is a female that is close to my age who specializes in dealing with estate planning and families that have children with disabilities or special needs.
+I prefer my financial professional to work for an independent broker-dealer within 10 miles of where I live.
+Trust, transparency, and convenience are the most important attributes I want in a financial professional.”

-As you go through both the financial advisor search and evaluation processes, the profile of your ideal advisor could change.
-That’s particularly true as you learn more about the financial advisory industry, and that’s a good thing.
-The more you know about your options and the things to consider when choosing an advisor, the better chance you have of finding one best suited to your needs.
+As you go through the financial professional search and evaluation process, the profile of your ideal financial professional could change.
+That’s particularly true as you learn more about the financial industry, and that’s a good thing.
+The more you know about your options and the things to consider when choosing a financial professional, the better chance you have of finding one best suited to your needs.

-If you’re ready to start your advisor search, try the LPL Financial Find an Advisor tool.
+If you’re ready to start your search, use our financial professional search tool.

 The opinions voiced in this material are for general information only and are not intended to provide specific advice or recommendations for any individual.